dblock/code.dblock.org/_posts/2015/2015-11-02-how-to-test-delayed-jobs.markdown

 tags: [testing, delayed job, ruby, rspec]
 comments: true
 ---
-There're two ways to test [delayed jobs](https://github.com/collectiveidea/delayed_job) under RSpec.
+There are two ways to test [delayed jobs](https://github.com/collectiveidea/delayed_job) under RSpec.

 The first is to use the library "as is", invoking `Delayed::Worker.new.work_off` and examining the job results.